Facing An Armed Assailant

 If flight is not an option (i.e. you must protect someone who cannot safely escape attack), then we close the gap quickly and, as with the gun, attempt to neutralize or disarm the assailant.
 As you might expect, since ours is a drill-focused school, we train the reflexes for both using and facing a knife via sombrada-range drills (see Knife Sombrada and Hand Sombrada).
 Once the basic flow is internalized (quite easy since both drills actually have similar movements and lines), we then mix them by having one player wield the knife while his partner remains unarmed.

 In this mixed mode, the unarmed defender must not only avoid, parry, or otherwise deflect the weapon, but he must also concentrate on attacking the limb that is wielding the weapon (see Capturing The Limb).
 Essentially, this means setting aside your desire to strike your assailant in the face until after you've effectively neutralized his ability to even hold his weapon.
-(Then you can pound the creep in the face Smiley face)
+(Then you can pound the creep wherever you like Smiley face)

 The basic drill pattern used in our sombrada-range knife, empty hand, and baton drills actually covers about 90% of the assault lines you're most likely to see.
 When mixing them, the disadvantaged player makes limb destruction his primary focus.
 Once his movements satisfy that, and to perpetuate the drill, the disadvantaged player then feeds his knife-wielding partner the counter punch or attack line he needs to continue the drill and train his reflexes as well.